Depp v Heard: How courtroom live-streaming has turned a bitter trial into a circus

 Wayne Cohen, an attorney and professor at the George Washington University school of law, points out that all trials in the United States are public, meaning anyone can walk in if they so choose.
 It’s literally the sixth amendment to the constitution.

-“People that are advocates for streaming tend to leave out that fact,” Cohen says, pointing out that anyone can walk into a courtroom and watch.
+“People that are advocates for streaming tend to leave out that fact,” Cohen says.
 It’s not like they were closed off before.
 Of course, it’s the same in the UK – minus the streaming, which makes checking in on a trial easier than ever before.

 There are a number of criticisms aimed at providers of court footage, the main one being that it will affect the way people behave in court, from attorneys to witnesses.
 “If you stick a camera in front of me and suddenly now I have the ability to have a very wide impact, that has the potential to affect my ethical obligation to you as your lawyer,” Cohen says.